The world is a big, mysterious place, where sometimes facts defy logic. Here are some mind-bending geography facts that might surprise you.

 At 14 million square kilometers (about 5,400,000 square miles), the ice sheet in Antarctica is the largest solid ice mass on the planet.
 The enormous frozen structure contains about 90 percent of all the fresh water on Earth.

-Russia might be the biggest country in the world, but China borders the most other countries.
+Although China is just a little more than half the size of Russia—the largest country in the world—they share the same number of land neighbors.
 The 14 countries bordering China are: India, Pakistan, Afghanistan, Tajikistan, Kyrgyzstan, Kazakhstan, Mongolia, Russia, North Korea, Vietnam, Laos, Myanmar, Bhutan, and Nepal.

 Armed with this new knowledge, you just may be smart enough to take on the pint-sized geniuses featured on Child Genius: Battle of the Brightest (but probably not…).
 See where you stack up by tuning in to the premiere of Child Genius: Battle of the Brightest on Thursday, January 7th at 8/7c on Lifetime.